LeetLLM

 Did selected evidence pass access and freshness checks?Code gateA soft score must never admit forbidden evidence.

-Does the answer promise a refund not supported by RPL-14?Claim-to-source verifierPolicy truth is inspectable.
+Does the answer advise continued deployment when DEP-27 requires rollback?Claim-to-source verifierPolicy truth is inspectable.

 Which supported answer is clearer and more actionable?Calibrated judge or humanReasonable reviewers can compare phrasing.

-Is the case sensitive, ambiguous, or outside rubric coverage?Uncertainty is part of the decision.
+Is the case sensitive, ambiguous, or outside rubric coverage?Human reviewerUncertainty is part of the decision.

 Start with two supported answers